kubeflow/kfp-tekton/sdk/FEATURES.md

 ).apply(after_any(([containerOps]))
 ```

-Note that the service account of the `Any Sequencer` need get premission to watch the status of sepecified `taskRun`.
+Please note that the service account of the `Any Sequencer` needs 'get' premission to watch the status of the sepecified `taskRun`.

 # Pipeline DSL Features with a Custom Tekton Implementation